timothyjellison/new-homepage/src/pages/posts/grievances-of-the-python-newb.md

 ## How do I ensure my command line always uses Python 3 and not Python 2?

-If I start a repl or run a script with the `python` command it use Python 2.
-And if my script imported another script it creates a `.pyc` file, which isn't the standard in Python 3.
+On my Mac, if I start a repl or run a script with the `python` command it use Python 2.
 To use Python 3 I have to use the `python3` command, which seems dumb.

 So in my shell profile (in my case `.zshrc` since I'm a `zsh` user) I set an alias that always replaces `python` with `python3`.